Bradfield/algos/book/recursion/tower-of-hanoi.md

 this case, we need move only a single disk to its final destination.
 A tower of one disk will be our base case.
 In addition, the steps outlined above move us toward the base case by reducing the height of the tower in steps 1 and 3.
-Below we present a possiblem Python solution to the Tower of Hanoi puzzle.
+Below we present a possible Python solution to the Tower of Hanoi puzzle.

 ```python